When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: -Calculus: Arena-Based Reachability Tracking

 \subsubsection{Two-Dimensional Stores.}

-As illustrated in \Cref{fig:intro-mm-layout}, our two-dimensional store design follows the traditional arena-based layouts, representing the store as a mapping from \emph{store indexes}, pairs of \emph{locations} and \emph{offsets} $\lot{\ell}{o}$, to reference cells.
-Conventionally, an arena at some location $\ell$ is referred as the collection (column) of references cells sharing the same location $\ell$ but distinct offsets.
-The layout is described as \emph{two-dimensional} to emphasize that references are grouped by arenas, but no separation restrictions are imposed across arenas.
-References may freely reach other arenas regardless of the allocation order, enforcing no hierarchical constraints which are typical in explicit region systems.
+As illustrated in \Cref{fig:intro-mm-layout}, our two-dimensional store follows the traditional arena-based layouts, mapping from \emph{store indexes}, pairs of \emph{locations} and \emph{offsets} $\lot{\ell}{o}$, to reference cells.
+An arena at location $\ell$ conceptually describes the collection of reference cells sharing the same location $\ell$ and differing only in offsets.
+The layout is described as \emph{two-dimensional} to emphasize that references are grouped by arenas, while no separation or hierarchy constraints are imposed across arenas.
+References may freely reach other arenas regardless of allocation order, in contrast to traditional region-based systems with explicit regions (\Cref{sec:store-topo}).